flandreas/antares-source/README.md

 #### Releases page

+* Update file "version.txt" used by check for newest version
 * Add new release page and list all closed issues
 * Add the new release page in `_data/navigation.yml`
 * Reference the new release packages in `quick-start.md`